danielrcollins1/OED-Expanded/x-campaign-material.md

 Hirelings will be first level.
 Town guard (if present) are 1st level fighters with a 4th level sergeant for every 30 guards.
 Most other townsfolk and specialists will be zero level.

 **Rumors**: You can make up rumors based on the work you have done already, or randomly create some (see Rumors).
-When starting out, it is probably best to keep your rumors true.
+When starting out, it is probably best to keep your rumors (mostly) true.

 ### Finishing up